Show related guide

 Brief History of Net Promoter Score

-Net Promoter Score metric was introduced in the year 2003 by Fred Reichheld of Bain & Company through his best-selling book named "The Ultimate Question: Driving Good Profits and True Growth".
+The Net Promoter Score metric was introduced in the year 2003 by Fred Reichheld of Bain & Company through his best-selling book named "The Ultimate Question: Driving Good Profits and True Growth".

-1. Ensures Sustainable Business Growth
+- Ensures Sustainable Business Growth

-3. Reduce Customer Churn Rate
+- Reduces Customer Churn Rate

-5. Quick & Result-Driven Decision Making Ability
+- Ensures Quick & Result-Driven Decision Making Ability

 Net Promoter Score System

-The Net Promoter System, according to Bain & Company, is a business philosophy that commits to and employees alike.
+The Net Promoter System, according to Bain & Company, is a business philosophy that commits to customers and employees alike.

-With regards to explaining the Net Promoter Score System, We have covered different topics including the Net Promoter Score Scale, Classification of Respondents, and 3 essential components of the Net Promoter Score System.
+With regards to explaining the Net Promoter Score System, we have covered different topics including the Net Promoter Score Scale, Classification of Respondents, and 3 essential components of the Net Promoter Score System.

-Net Promoter Score Scale
+What is Net Promoter Score Scale?

 The Net Promoter Score comes from the simple NPS question -"How likely would you be to recommend our products/services to a friend?"
 Customers range their willingness of recommendation on the scale of 0-10.
 Based on their responses, customers will be segregated into three categories.

-Components of The Net Promoter Score System
+Components of the Net Promoter Score System

 In the book, “The Ultimate Question 2.0: How Net Promoter Companies Thrive in a Customer-Driven World”, Fred Reichheld and Rob Markey have explained 3 elemental components of the Net Promoter Score System to thrive in a customer-driven world: